 Photo Gallery 4N

-please note, images within galleries will appear at a lower resolution.
+Please note: Images within galleries appear at low resolution.

-Images for purchase will be printed at their full resolution.
+Images for purchase are at full resolution and logo free.

 An explaination of naming conventions for baby birds.

 Chick - A most frequently used term for a baby bird.
 A chick is a bird that's still relatively young.

 Hatchling - A bird that's no more than a few days.
 Typically naked with closed eyes.